-Sunday, January 19th 2020, 1:48 pm - Don't turn the heat off in your home just yet: You can stay warm while being environmentally conscious this winter
+Tuesday, February 9th 2021, 4:47 pm - Don't turn the heat off in your home just yet: You can stay warm while being environmentally conscious this winter.

-Most of Canada enjoyed a milder, gradual start to winter, but now that we're in the thick of things, temperatures and conditions are starting to reflect the time of the year -- especially if you're living on the Prairies, where bitterly cold air was a way of life for much of the first half of January.
+Most of Canada enjoyed a milder, gradual start to winter, but now that we're in the thick of things in February, temperatures and conditions have turned to the extreme cold side of things -- especially if you're in Western Canada, where a prominent lobe of the polar vortex has created the coldest temperatures in years, and in some cases, record-breaking cold.

 But keeping your home heated during the cold months can be costly, both financially and environmentally.
 The latest Statistics Canada findings indicates most Canadians use a forced air furnace, electric baseboard heater or a boiler with hot water or steam radiators as their primary source of heat.